 Prerequisite: 286.
-Examination of techniques for interpretation of children's literature including storytelling, creative dramatics, reader's theatre and choral speaking
+Examination of techniques for interpretation of children's literature including storytelling, creative dramatics, reader's theatre and choral speaking.

-535 ACTIVITIES TO INDIVIDUALIZE SOCIAL STUDIES

-Prerequisite: 338.
-Development of materials and activities (learning games, simulation games, simulations, learning stations, programmed field trips and map activities) to provide teacher with variety of techniques in order to develop an individualized, student-involved social studies program.

-536 GEOMETRY AND MEASUREMENT IN ELEMENTARY SCHOOL MATHEMATICS
+- 535 ACTIVITIES TO INDIVIDUALIZE SOCIAL STUDIES 2 credits Prerequisite: 338.
+Development of materials and activities (learning games, simulation games, simulations, learning stations, programmed field trips and map activities) to provide teacher with variety of techniques in order to develop an individualized, student-involved social studies program. - 536 GEOMETRY AND MEASUREMENT IN ELEMENTARY 3 credits SCHOOL MATHEMATICS

 Prerequisite: 336.
 Trends in geometry and measurement instruction in elementary school.
-Procedures for development of important geometric concepts and measurement skills.
+Pro-cedures for development of important geometric concepts and measurement skills.

-537 STRUCTURE OF THE NUMBER SYSTEM IN ELEMENTARY SCHOOL MATHEMATICS
+537 STRUCTURE OF THE NUMBER SYSTEM IN

-Prerequisite: 336 Applied and advanced topics in mathematics education in elementary school.
+ELEMENTARY SCHOOL MATHEMATICS Prerequisite: 336.
+Applied and advanced topics in mathematics education in elementary school.
 Thorough investigation of number system presently being taught in elementary school.

-538 MATERIALS AND LABORATORY TECHNIQUES IN ELEMENTARY SCHOOL MATHEMATICS
+538 MATERIALS AND LABORATORY TECHNIQUES IN 3 credits ELEMENTARY SCHOOL MATHEMATICS

 Prerequisite: 336.
 Applied mathematics.
 Construction and application of mathematical models.
-Procedures for development of important mathematical concepts through the laboratory approach.
+Procedures for development of important mathematical concepts through the laboratory approach

-PROPERTIES OF NUMBERS IN ELEMENTARY SCHOOL MATHEMATICS
+539 PROPERTIES OF NUMBERS IN ELEMENTARY 3 credits SCHOOL MATHEMATICS

 Prerequisite: 336.
 Investigation of those number properties that help explain how laws of arithmetic work.
-Procedures for development of important arithmetic concepts and computa-
+Procedures for development of important arithmetic concepts and computational skills

-540 CONTEMPORARY ELEMENTARY SCHOOL SCIENCE PROGRAMS

-Prerequisite: 333.
-Contemporary elementary science programs critically analyzed and their procedure developed and implemented in University classroom.

-590,1,2,3 WORKSHOP

-Elective workshop for elementary education major who would pursue further refinement of teaching skills.
-Emphasizes demonstrations of teaching techniques and development of suitable teaching devices.

-594 EDUCATIONAL INSTITUTES Special courses designed as in-service upgrading programs.
-Frequently provided with the support of national foundations.

-620 LITERATURE FOR YOUNG CHILDREN

-Literature for children ages two through six examined in depth in terms of value and purpose methods and techniques for presenting it to children; variety and quality of books available.

-630 ELEMENTARY SCHOOL CURRICULUM AND INSTRUCTION

-Application of findings of recent research to curriculum building and procedures in teaching.
-TRENDS IN ELEMENTARY EDUCATION

-Prerequisites: graduate standing and 630.
-Investigation of innovative programs, organizational patterns and new curricula currently operational in elementary schools including analysis of use of these innovations in relation to teaching/learning process.
-THEORY AND PRACTICE IN ELEMENTARY SCHOOL MATHEMATICS
+- 540 CONTEMPORARY ELEMENTARY SCHOOL 2 credits SCIENCE PROGRAMS - Prerequisite: 333.
+Contemporary elementary science programs critically analyzed and their procedure developed and implemented in University classroom - 590,1,2,3 WORKSHOP 1-3 credits each Elective workshop for elementary education major who would pursue further refinement of teaching skills.
+Emphasizes demonstrations of teaching techniques and development of suitable teaching devices. - 594 EDUCATIONAL INSTITUTES 1-4 credits Special courses designed as in-service upgrading programs.
+Frequently provided with the support of national foundations. - 620 LITERATURE FOR YOUNG CHILDREN 2 credits Literature for children ages two through six examined in depth in terms of value and purpose; methods and techniques for presenting it to children; variety and quality of books available. - 630 ELEMENTARY SCHOOL CURRICULUM AND INSTRUCTION 2 credits Application of findings of recent research to curriculum building and procedures in teaching. - 631 TRENDS IN ELEMENTARY EDUCATION 2 credits Prerequisites: graduate standing and 630.
+Investigation of innovative programs, organizational patterns and new curricula currently operational in elementary schools including analysis of use of these innovations in relation to teaching/learning process. - 640 THEORY AND PRACTICE IN ELEMENTARY 2 credits SCHOOL MATHEMATICS